DAOmasons/docs/docs/Intro/values.md

 # Our Values

+**Game Direction**

+- Provide some preamble about our values and goals behind them.

 ### Support Sovereign Communities

 A DAO Mason builds and services structures that offer sovereign communities the protection, stability, and freedom to coordinate.